saatvikmohan/assignment-final/README.md

 **Due: May 1, 2019 11:59 PM US Central Time**.
 Push to GitHub to submit the assignment.

+*Note that this assignment replaces the final exam and will be weighted as two assignments!*

 In this assignment you are creating a remote shell version of the simple shell assignment that you submitted in assignment 2.
 You will create two programs: `rsh-server` and `rsh-client`.
 The `rsh-server` program will listen for connections on a TCP server socket from instances of the `rsh-client` program.
 The `rsh-client` will provide a terminal-type program, similar to assignment 2, that sends commands to the `rsh-server` for remote execution and displays the results locally.

 ## Tasks